DRIPA Action Plan Item 4.39 Engagement Process

 ETSI-BC is dedicated to empowering First Nations and rural communities in BC’s Southern Interior.
 We provide funding, resources, and training to foster sustainable growth and create opportunities that enhance community well-being.

-We have embarked on a path towards greater economic reconciliation with the 32 First Nations in our service area in 2024.
-First Nations communities in our region already receive funding from us; now there is an opportunity to be included in our governance & decision-making.
+In 2024, we embarked on a path towards greater economic reconciliation with the 33 First Nations in our service area.
+First Nations communities in our region already receive funding from us; now there is an opportunity to participate in our governance & decision-making.

-This path will lead to an enhanced governance structure, that ensures all our communities are involved in the governance and decision-making structures at ETSI-BC.
+This path will lead to an enhanced governance structure, that ensures all our communities are involved in the governance and decision-making activities of ETSI-BC.
 For several years, we’ve been asking for our legislation to be changed to include the region’s First Nations in our governance structures.
 Now, as part of the Province of BC’s DRIPA Action Plan Item 4.39, this vision is becoming a reality.
 This Action Plan item says the Province will:

 - Work with the Province’s Economic Trusts and First Nation partners to develop a mechanism that ensures inclusion of First Nations at a regional decision-making level.